 Education and Training

 • Master of Library and Information Science (MLIS) degree, Western University*

 • Canadian Studies B.A., Laurentian University

 • Professional Certificate in Creative Writing, The University of Western Ontario* Continuing Studies

 • Post-Appointment Core Training Program certificate, Archives Association of Ontario (AAO)

-• Have also completed 11 advanced and specialized workshops through the AAO
+• 11 advanced and specialized workshops completed through the AAO

 • Fanshawe College Library Technician diploma

-• Has written primarily about Canada and Canadian issues, aboriginal issues and biography
+• Has written primarily about Canada and Canadian issues, Indigenous (Aboriginal) issues and biography

 • Has completed contracts with two international publishers

 • My articles have appeared in national, regional, and local magazines and newspapers

 • Corporate projects have included my research reports

 • My four produced plays have explored historical and cross-cultural themes

 My other blog covers my views on Indigenous (Aboriginal) issues: